-Various factors contribute to the nature of your child’s personality but your attitude toward your child will determine how their personality develops and whether it flourishes.
+Your child’s development is influenced by various factors but your attitude toward your child will determine how their personality forms and whether it flourishes.
 Here’s a way to support the unique expression of your child’s personality that can also offer you valuable lessons for your own personal growth.

 E very day it amazes me to see the different personalities of my children, and how with mathematical precision their personalities’ formation has followed some basic laws.